Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 			```PowerShell
 			https://<<WORKSPACE_NAME>>-<<FHIR_SERVICE_NAME>>.fhir.azurehealthcareapis.com/
 			```

+4. Storage account in the same subscription to set as both the export destination for Azure API for FHIR and the import location for Azure Health Data Services FHIR service (5 and 6 below)
-3. Configure [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the origin Azure API for FHIR server.
+5. Configure [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the origin Azure API for FHIR server.
 Make sure that the intermediate Azure storage account that you plan to use for this migration is selected as the $export storage account for FHIR instance.
-You can do this by configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on source FHIR instance (Azure API for FHIR server).
+You can do this by configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the source FHIR instance (Azure API for FHIR server).
 If you do not already have a storage account, create a new storage account in the same subscription as your Azure API for FHIR server and follow the steps for configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) to select that storage account.
     - Reminder: The Source (Azure API for FHIR server instance), Destination (Azure Health Data Services FHIR server), and the intermediate storage account need to all be in the same subscription.

-4. Configure [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/configure-import-data) on the destination FHIR instance (Azure Health Data Service FHIR service server).
+6. Configure [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/configure-import-data) on the destination FHIR instance (Azure Health Data Service FHIR service server) with the same storage account as the import location, and set import mode to incremental mode.
 > [!IMPORTANT]
 > Please ensure that your $import is set to **incremental import mode** in order for the migration tool to work.
 If needed, you may switch back to initial import mode post-migration.
 Set incremental import mode following these [instructions](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode).
 Learn more about incremental and initial import [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data).

 ## Deployed Components
-During the deployment of incremental copy migration tool below components get deployed.
+During the deployment of the incremental copy migration tool, the following components will be deployed:

-1. Azure Function App
+1. Azure Functions app
-	- The data migration tool code is deployed in Azure function.
-It incrementally migrate the data from Azure API for FHIR to Azure Health Data Service FHIR Service.
+	- The data migration tool code is deployed in Azure Functions.
+The migration tool function app acts as the orchestrator.
 2. Storage account
-	- Storage Account linked to Azure Function App and been use to store and monitor the export-import data.
-Table storage is being used to capture and store the details for each data migration run.
+	- A new storage account will be linked to the migration tool function app and will be used to store and monitor the export-import data.
+The table storage inside this new storage account will capture and store the details for each export-import round.
+This new storage account will be different from the storage account that you designated for export-import storage location.
 3. Shared Dashboard
-	- The dasboard capture and visualize the details for each export-import of data.
+	- The dasboard captures and visualizes the details for each export-import of data.

-4. Application Insinght
+4. Application Insights
-	- It capture the log of data migration tool ie. Azure function app.
+	- This will capture the logs of the migration tool function app.

 ## Deployment
 ### Portal Deployment